toniarnold/DMediatR/doc/docs/serializer.md

 transmit MediatR `IRequest`/`IResponse` messages over gRPC.
 Custom serializers for specific types can be added to the service collection.
-There are two internal custom serializers: One for serializing `X509Certificate2` objects and one for tracing purposes counting the  the number of times the object has been serialized.
+There are two internal custom serializers: One for serializing `X509Certificate2` objects and one for tracing purposes counting the number of times the object has been serialized.

 ## Injecting Custom Serializers